glue-viz/glue/doc/customizing_guide/writing_plugin.rst

 --------------

-To start with, any Python code that is part of the plugin package should be placed in a directory that is the name of the module for the plugin.
+To start with, any Python code that is part of the plugin package should be placed in a directory with the name of the module for the plugin.
 In our template, this is the ``myplugin`` directory - for some of the real plugins we have developed in the past, this is for example ``glue_medical`` or ``glue_geospatial``.
 This directory should contain at least one Python file that contains the customizations that you would otherwise have put in your ``config.py`` file.
-In our template example, this is the ``data_viewer.py`` file which contains a custom data viewer.
+In the template example, this is the ``data_viewer.py`` file which contains a custom data viewer.

 In addition to this file (or multiple files), you will need an ``__init__.py``